Cardinals vs. Mets Player Props Betting Odds

-Player props can be found for Paul Goldschmidt and Francisco Lindor, among others, when the St. Louis Cardinals visit the New York Mets at Citi Field on Friday at 7:10 PM ET.
+Paul Goldschmidt and Francisco Lindor are two of the players with prop bets available when the St. Louis Cardinals and the New York Mets play at Citi Field on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!